 - explore the differences among different types of institutions for faculty teaching, research, and service expectations in higher education.

 - collaborate with peers and mentors to demonstrate expanded knowledge of effective pedagogical techniques and theories of cognition and motivation, including online educational settings, to support diverse learners.

 In today’s competitive academic job market, academic institutions increasingly desire faculty members who not only possess the appropriate academic credentials, but can demonstrate that they are prepared to be excellent teachers and well-rounded colleagues.
-The 12 credit hour graduate certificate in College Teaching and Career Preparation is intended primarily for doctoral students who are preparing for college-level teaching careers, regardless of the discipline(s) in which they plan to teach; however, individuals who possess a master's degree and who are recommended by a faculty member in their discipline area may also be considered for admission.
+The 12 credit hour graduate certificate in College Teaching and Career Preparation is intended primarily for doctoral students who are preparing for college-level teaching careers, regardless of the discipline(s) in which they plan to teach; however, students from all graduate degree programs, and who are recommended by a faculty member in their discipline area, will also be considered for admission.
 The structure of this graduate certificate program balances the emphases on both career exploration and teaching excellence.

-All required core courses are taught completely on-line, with on-campus monthly PFF Seminar sessions that can be attended face-to-face or via distance education technology.
+All courses are taught completely on-line, with 3 on-campus monthly PFF lecture sessions in the Fall and Spring semesters that can be attended face-to-face or via distance education technology.